Quercus chrysolepis: Description

 The elliptical to oblong leaves are 2.5 to 8 cm in length and about half as wide; they are short-pointed at the tip, and rounded or blunt at base.
 Although the leaves appear generally flat, they may have edge margins slightly turned under, typically with spiny teeth, particularly on young twigs.
 These leathery leaves are a glossy dark green above, with a nether surface a dull golden down, often becoming gray and nearly glabrous the second year.
+The species name chrysolepis comes from two Greek roots, chrysos meaning "golden" and lepis meaning "scales" or "skin" in reference to the golden down on fresh leaves.
+Leaves can be highly variable, with smooth or serrated edges, or leaves intermediate between the two forms.
+One of the most variable oaks in California.

-Both male and female flowers appear on the same plant.
+This species is monoecious.
 The male flowers droop in catkins, and the female flowers originate from leaf axils, usually singly.

 Acorns occur solitarily or in pairs, exhibiting lengths of 2–5 cm; these fruits are variable in size and shape, but generally ovoid, turban-like with a shallow, thick cup of scales densely covered with yellowish hairs; the stalk is barely evident.